Current Trainees

 Jean M. Reading, PhD, MA

 Jean M. Reading is a Postdoctoral Fellow in the NCI-funded T32 Behavioral and Psychosocial Research Training Program in Cancer Prevention and Control in the Department of Preventive Medicine at Northwestern University Feinberg School of Medicine.
-Jean’s specific areas of interest include: 1) understanding modifiable risk factors that drive health outcomes related to the intersection between obesity and cancer and 2) designing, implementing, and evaluating digital lifestyle interventions using mixed method approaches.
-Jean is working with Bonnie Spring (primary mentor) on projects related to the dissemination and implementation of telehealth interventions that address obesity within the context of cancer.
+Jean’s specific areas of interest include: 1) identifying strategies to engage individuals with health behaviors that reduce obesity and cancer risk and 2) designing, implementing, and evaluating digital health interventions using mixed method approaches.
+Jean is working with Siobhan Phillips (primary mentor) and David Victorson (secondary mentor) on projects related to the dissemination and implementation of comprehensive digital health interventions addressing behavioral risk factors in cancer survivors.
 Jean received a BS and MA in Psychology from Penn State University.
 She completed a PhD in Social and Behavioral Sciences at Virginia Commonwealth University School of Medicine and an NCI-funded T32 predoctoral fellowship in Cancer Prevention and Control at Massey Cancer Center in 2022.

 Faculty Placements of Former Post-Doctoral Fellows